-A shared community of commercial, retail and residential uses, with a cluster of education uses and sports and recreation pitches, as well as cultural practices.
-This will allow the continuity and evolution of traditional knowledges, protocols and governance of Ngurra, particularly through the restoration of Pages Creek.
+This is a shared community of commercial, retail and residential uses, with a cluster of education uses and sports and recreation pitches, as well as being used for cultural practices.
+This will allow the continuity and evolution of traditional knowledge protocols and governance of Ngurra, particularly through the restoration of Pages Creek.